bright/new-www/content/jobs/senior-backend-developer-ts-node-js.md

 ✔️ team buildings events

-✔️ Weekly running, swimming and cycling classes with a professional coach

 ## **we’re building a team where every member**

 ✅ Takes initiative and full ownership in collaboration with both teammates and clients.